VapireMox/luahscript/DOCUMENTATION.md

 - Tables and metatables
 - Basic error handling

+## About on "require"
+- In Lua，"require" function is used to import modules (Lua files) and allows access to modify the global variables of the modules.
+- But in this lib, it only supports expressions, and you need to manually set the "require" function in "globals"

 ## Limitations

 While Luahscript provides a good subset of Lua functionality, there are some limitations: